 Plantagenet House is a restaurant hidden in a lane which leads to the harbour; a unique dining experience and a must in Tenby.

-When we visited it was end of October and a week day so we just showed up and were sat at a table, but I am sure it needs booking in summer, as it is extremely popular, thanks to its Medieval Flemish chimney which is thought to date back to the 10th century!
+We visited at the end of October, when the season is over and the town is quieter.
+It was a week day so we just showed up and were sat at a table, but I am sure it needs booking in summer, as it is extremely popular, thanks to its Medieval Flemish chimney which is thought to date back to the 10th century!

-On top of its unique set up and atmosphere, Plantagenet House offers an incredible menu full of fresh seafood including oysters, squid, mussels, scallops and more.
+The menu is mainly offering fresh seafood including oysters, squid, mussels, scallops and more.

 You can also find vegetarian and meat dishes.
 And the wine list is also very appealing.
 I am sure you will not be disappointed.

-After visiting hotels and B&Bs in Tenby (yes, my job involved that top) our lovely English senior tour guide and driver Kevin, from London, drove us to the next town in our comfortable Rabbie’s bus.
+After visiting hotels and B&Bs in Tenby our lovely tour guide, driver and friend Kevin drove us to the next town on the tour.

-Aberystwyth is seventy miles north from Tenby and it also lies by the sea, the Irish sea to be more specific.
+Aberystwyth is seventy miles north from Tenby and it also lies by the sea, the Irish sea.

 While it has as many colorful houses as Tenby, Aberystwyth has a completely different vibe to it, I would say it feels rower, more real, and incredibly fascinating.